adaptivelab/adaptivelab.github.com/pages/python-style-guides.md

 {% include JB/setup %}

-## Python Style Guidelines

 It is important code is written to certain stylistic standards.
 Being able to look at code and not having to switch stylistic context makes development easier.

 Python is unique in the fact it has a community approved style guide known as PEP8.
-This guide changes and evolves over time so do keep an eye on changes to it: (http://www.python.org/dev/peps/pep-0008/)
+This guide changes and evolves over time so do keep an eye on changes to it: ([http://www.python.org/dev/peps/pep-0008/](http://www.python.org/dev/peps/pep-0008/))

 The main bullet points of PEP8 are:
 * Spaces, not tabs